uwrobotics/MarsRoverHardware/Projects/Fan Control/Rev1/README.txt

+!RATED VOLT for INPUT & OUTPUT CAPS should be 4X NOMINAL VOLT !Equivilant Series Resistance of CAPS decrease as capcitance increase, use 1210 package caps instead of 0805 !FIND 24V BLDC

 EXTERNAL TEMP configuration:
 According to datasheet, can use any diode, PNP or NPN transistor (PNP / NPN will need to be wired to DP and DN like in datasheet).
 The IC is responsible for correlating the TEMP:Forward Voltage linear relationship on the fly (No need to write anything for this into